omar-farooq/duffa/README.md

 * admin section has features to add a news article and add/remove items from the shop and view order items very easily
 * admin sections allows to upload multiple images and then puts them in a gallery easily
 * ability to send messages to people in duffa and receive them which is useful if the person doesn't use facebook.
+* ability to send messages/notifications through comments by mentioning @username

 ** this is in no way a replacement for facebook, just an alternative for people who don't use it/frequently miss messages made on facebook due to them getting lost in a sea of messages.
 ** Ideally, with an access token for the facebook group, we could have people use facebook as normal but also allow people who don't use facebook the ability to see what is going on